You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 It is an ideology that is hiding behind a religion.

-Uh it's uh there's a piece in the American thinker today by um a uh a Muslim who says, you know, people won't realize the threat that exists out there, and uh that it's it there are many reasons for it.
+There's a piece in the American Thinker Today by a Muslim who says, you know, people won't realize the threat that exists out there.

-It's it's too easy to ignore threats in this country where it's so affluent amidst all of our palpable frustration.
+It's too easy to ignore threats in this country where it's so affluent amidst all of our palpable frustration.

 I think palpable frustration might actually result from all of our prosperity.